clojurewerkz/spyglass.docs/articles/getting_started.md

 See [the list of Memcached 1.4.x release notes](http://code.google.com/p/memcached/wiki/ReleaseNotes) to learn more.

-## Adding Neocons Dependency To Your Project
+## Adding Spyglass Dependency To Your Project

 ### With Leiningen